 I (INSERT NAME OF INTERPRETER), am fluent in English and (INSERT TARGET LANGUAGE).

-On (insert date) at approximately (insert time), I read the "Request for Medication to End My Life" to (insert name of individual/patient) in (insert target language).
+On (insert date) at approximately (insert time), I read the "Request for an Aid-In-Dying Drug to End My Life" to (insert name of individual/patient) in (insert target language).